-Instead of the black coat, "a white prayer-shawl" makes its appearance, perhaps following Mandelkern's rendering of this line.
-The cantor's dandyish manners are left out altogether, perhaps following Feferman, and clearly to avoid disrespect.
-As Dov Sadan has pointed out, this is an elimination of "the Jewish Reform Movement (Temple, Cantor)" and an effective transposition of the synagogue to an east European Jewish setting.6 salem, 1965) p.
-18.
+Instead of the black coat 'a white prayer-shawl' makes its appearance, perhaps following Mandelkern's rendering of this line.
+The cantor's dandyish manners are left out altogether, perhaps following Feferman, and clearly in order to avoid disrespect towards the cantor.
+As D. Sadan has pointed out, 16 this is an elimination of 'the Jewish Reform Movement (Temple, Cantor)' and an effective transposition of the synagogue to an East European Jewish setting.